keyurfaldu/AIgrads/summary/Math23K.md

 **Whats Unique**
 This paper presents first seq2seq deep neural network model to generate equation for math linear algebra problems.
-It also releases Math23K dataset.
+It also releases Math23K dataset of 23K math linear algebra questions.

 **How Does It Work**
 * It uses GRU as encoder and LSTM as decoder for seq2seq model.
 Architecture is as follow: